whoIsOneZero/sorting_algorithms/README.md

 # sorting_algorithms
-ALX project on sorting algorithms and the Big-Oh notation.
+ALX project on sorting algorithms and the Big-O notation.

 ## What I learnt
 - At least four different sorting algorithms